What is Bert in Pickleball

 In simple words, Bert is a modified form of Erne.
 This means both techniques have a similar mechanism of execution.
 Both these strategies require the player to hit the shot from outside the kitchen close to the net while the ball is midstream.

 However, in Erne the player doesn’t run across the court toward the partner’s side but hits from his own side of the court.
-This is the single basic difference between the execution of these two strategies.
+This is the single basic difference between the two shots.

 Performing an Erne takes the opponent by surprise, who is not anticipating such a shot.
 However, you must be patient enough to let the ball cross the net before attempting to strike it with your paddle.